-- 1. Someone once said of George Best, 'he was lucky to live when he did, before everyone thought that footballers were responsible for the morality and youth of the country'.
+- Someone once said of George Best, 'he was lucky to live when he did, before everyone thought that footballers were responsible for the morality and youth of the country'.
 Do we have expectations of others which are hard for them to live up to?
 And low expectations of others which mean we don't pay them much attention? - 2.
 Which people is it easiest to take more notice and give more time to? - 3.
 One of the dangers of democracy as a way of running church life is that if we are not careful, we can end up only listening to the loudest majority voices, and not necessarily discerning God's voice.
-The path of the most popular/loudest/richest/hardest-to-live-with-if-they're-upset, is not necessary God's way.
+The path of the most popular/loudest/richest/hardest-to-live-with-ifthey're-upset, is not necessary God's way.
 What warnings does Palm Sunday have for us in terms of crowd-power, majority and democracy?
 How can we avoid that in Church life?

-You could also use in this session, 'Christ enters Jerusalem' by Sadao Watanabe (p.13, top), and 'Christ's entry into Jerusalem' by Norman Adams, both from the Methodist Art Collection (p.13, bottom) (these images may be reproduced for use in your church/group but not given to people to take away) (c) TMCP.
-It may be interesting to compare these paintings in the light of the session's topic.
+Art in discussion and reflection You could also use in this session, 'Christ enters Jerusalem' by Sadao Watanabe, from the Methodist Art Collection (this image may be reproduced for use in your church/group but not given to people to take away) (c) TMCP (top p.15)